Hit the Road with "The RVers"

 Anthony and Lisa are going to the Maritime Provinces this summer.
 "We did the Grand Canyon for our 30th anniversary, the Florida Keys are on the list ..."
 Every day is a new adventure.
 This winter, the Nallis had the time of their lives when they put 12,000 miles on the camper van in 6 weeks.

-Check your local listings to find out when "The RVers" debuts on PBS this fall.
-And then find a way to watch it from the road.
+Check your local listings to find out when "The RVers" airs in your area.
+And then find a way to watch it from the road!